devbit-showcases/EliasVerstappe/README.md

 I have used [this example](https://github.com/iot-devices-2019/simple_mqtt_client/blob/master/examples/hello_mqtt.cpp) to find out how to use mqtt.

-The MQTT library's have been installed using the setup script.
+The MQTT libraries have been installed using the setup script, which can also be found in this project directory.

 ## Summary

 What I have learned from this project is that I2C communication is super easy to do.
 The only thing you have to do is write some value to some register address.
-This was a fun and educational assignment.
+To me, this was a fun and educational assignment.

 ## Full implementation